 Let’s find it out.

-Is it safe to inject Testosterone or other steroids into your vein?
+Is it safe to inject testosterone or other steroids into your bloodstream?

 Testosterone injections are mostly oil-based esters, and they are supposed to be injected into the muscles directly or under the skin as a subcutaneous dose.